Equatorial timelike circular orbits around generic ultracompact objects: Illustrations and efficiency

 Now we consider (non-Kerr) BH examples.
 Our illustrations, again, are numerical.
 The line element considered in this work, which is common for the two families of BHs discussed below, is,

 where $r_H$ is the radial coordinate of the event horizon and, as for the stars case, $F_0, F_1, F_2$ and $W$ are ansatz functions that depends only on $(r,\theta)$.

 For the case of BHs, we choose to show the efficiency as a function of the dimensionless spin, $j = J/M^2$ in the two plots for each family of solutions.
-The left (right) plot corresponds to co-rotating orbits (counter-rotating orbits).
+The left (right) plot corresponds to prograde orbits (retrograde orbits).